 Maureen Costello brings nearly 40 years of education and publishing experience to her roles as director of Teaching Tolerance.
 Since joining Teaching Tolerance in 2010, she has grown the program significantly, adding new initiatives such as: the Teaching Tolerance Award for Excellence in Teaching; the Teaching Tolerance Social Justice Standards; the Teaching the Movement project; the Perspectives text bank and custom Learning Plan Builder; and the Educator Grants Program supporting anti-bias programming in classrooms, schools and districts.

 Before joining the Southern Poverty Law Center, Costello worked for Scholastic, Inc. and directed the Newsweek Education Program.
 She began her career as a history and economics teacher at Notre Dame Academy High School in Staten Island.
 Throughout her career, Costello has been committed to fostering the ideals of democracy and citizenship in young people.
 She is a graduate of the New School University and the New York University Graduate School of Arts & Sciences.
-She lives in Montgomery, Alabama.